 Implementation

-We use the White Rose Maths scheme to deliver lessons that are carefully sequenced using a logical small-steps approach to teaching new concepts by building on previous learning.
+Our maths lessons are carefully sequenced using a logical small-steps approach to teaching new concepts by building on previous learning.
+These lessons are supplemented by WhiteRose Maths, NCETM, Nrich, Target Maths and Hamilton Maths.
 Our mathematics curriculum carefully sequences knowledge, concepts and procedures to build mathematical knowledge and skills systematically over time.
 The curriculum provides sufficient opportunities for planned revisits of previously learned knowledge, concepts and procedures; this is to ensure that, once learned, mathematical knowledge becomes deeply embedded in pupils’ memories; freeing pupils’ attention to work with independence and apply their mathematical knowledge to more complex mathematics.

-Children are given opportunities to develop their understanding by exploring the mathematics with concrete resources and visual representations.
-Within lessons there is an emphasis on quality mathematical talk and the correct use of mathematical language.
+Children are given opportunities to develop their understanding by exploring mathematics with concrete resources and visual representations.
+Within lessons, there is an emphasis on quality mathematical talk and the correct use of mathematical language.
 Fluency is developed through regular opportunities to retrieve basic number facts and explore efficient strategies.
 The enhancement of problem-solving and reasoning skills is seen as a crucial part of each lesson.

 Those pupils behind age-related expectations are supported with pre-teaching, small-group interventions and targeted support in lessons.
-Children who grasp concepts rapidly are challenged with greater depth problems.
+Children who grasp concepts rapidly are challenged with greater-depth problems.

 Teachers assess progress in mathematics in a range of ways.
 During lessons, formative assessment is employed to judge children’s level of understanding through questioning, listening to pupil talk and monitoring work.
 Any misconceptions thus identified are then addressed promptly.
-End-of-unit assessments are conducted to ascertain overall attainment in a topic and at the end of each term summative assessment takes place in the form of tests.
+End-of-unit assessments are conducted to ascertain overall attainment in a topic and at the end of each term, summative assessment takes place in the form of tests.
 The information gained through these processes feeds into the planning of subsequent lessons and informs interventions put in place to support those children who are not currently meeting the expected standard.

 Impact